Best AI News RSS Feeds in 2026: 8 Trusted Sources

 Conclusion

 The best AI RSS setup in 2026 is not the longest feed list.
 It is the smallest stack that consistently delivers high-signal updates to your decision workflow.
+With AI publications at 242,000 per year and growing, quality filtering matters more than source quantity.

 - Start with 8 trusted feeds across official updates, analysis, and research.